 Mean household income: US$69,500

-Linear TV consumers (LCs): They are the biggest group of customers for traditional outlets such as live broadcast TV, and among the biggest for print media.
+Linear TV consumers (LCs): They are the biggest group of customers for traditional outlets such as live broadcast TV and among the biggest for print media.
 The total proportion of linear TV consumers decreased slightly this year.
-However, LCs still rely on traditional media services and devices—75 percent have a pay TV subscription, while 90 percent of their long-format content viewing happens on flat-panel TVs.
-Live broadcast TV accounts for more than 90 percent of LCs’ weekly video consumption and when they watch TV, they prefer live news.
-Close to 40 percent of LCs watch four or more hours of live news per week, which is encouraging for broadcast networks and advertisers.
-However, some LCs have taken baby steps toward digital consumption; for example, the number of LC households using video streaming services grew from 7 percent to 13 percent.
-However, LCs spend only 16 percent of their video streaming time on paid services; free streaming accounts for more than half of their streaming consumption.
+However, LCs still rely on traditional media services and devices—75 per cent have a pay TV subscription, while 90 per cent of their long-format content viewing happens on flat-panel TVs.
+Live broadcast TV accounts for more than 90 per cent of LCs’ weekly video consumption and when they watch TV, they prefer live news.
+Close to 40 per cent of LCs watch four or more hours of live news per week, which is encouraging for broadcast networks and advertisers.
+However, some LCs have taken baby steps towards digital consumption; for example, the number of LC households using video streaming services grew from 7 per cent to 13 per cent.
+However, LCs spend only 16 per cent of their video streaming time on paid services; free streaming accounts for more than half of their streaming consumption.

-Like last year, LCs show the least tolerance toward ads in general, and targeted ads in particular.
-Only 16 percent are willing to provide more personal data to receive targeted ads, compared with 48 percent of mobile-first viewers.
+Like last year, LCs show the least tolerance towards ads in general and targeted ads in particular.
+Only 16 per cent are willing to provide more personal data to receive targeted ads, compared with 48 per cent of mobile-first viewers.